smorad/um_cisc_7026/lecture_06_techniques.typ

         + Run experiment #pause
         + Publish theory #pause

-    However, there is a second part: #pause
+    However, there is a second part of the scientific method: #pause
         + Find existing theory #pause
         + Show counterexample through experiment #pause
         + Publish counterexample #pause
-        + Update or falsify theory
+        + Update or falsify theory #pause

     Deep learning is new, so much of part 2 has not happened yet!

 ==
-    For many concepts, the *observations* are stronger than the *theory* #pause
+    For many ideas, the *observations* are stronger than the *theory* #pause

-    Observe that a concept improves many types of neural networks #pause
+    Observe that an idea improves many types of neural networks #pause

-    Concepts we discuss today are known to improve neural networks #pause
+    Ideas we discuss today are known to improve neural networks #pause

-    We will discuss theories about why they improve neural networks #pause
+    - We will discuss theories about why they improve neural networks #pause

-    If you do not believe the theory, prove it wrong and be famous! #pause
+    - If you do not believe the theory, prove it wrong and be famous! #pause

-    Even if we do not agree on *why* a concept works, if we *observe* that it helps, we can still use it #pause
+    Even if we do not agree on *why* an idea works, if we *observe* that it helps, we can still use it #pause

     This is how medicine works (e.g., Anesthetics)!

 ==
   Theoretical advancements are still very important! #pause

-  Imagine the 40 years of neural network research before we understood how to train neural networks #pause
+  40 years of neural network research before we understood how to train neural networks #pause

   #cimage("figures/lecture_1/timeline.svg", width: 77%) #pause

-  Are modern networks too complex for humans to understand?
+  Modern networks too complex for humans to understand

 = Optimization is Hard